maciekgajewski/tracing-presentation/presentation.md

 Note:

 * Sampling profiles are worthless for inspecting a rare case
+* Tracing would be cool, to catch such a long cycle, and see what actually happened
 * Existing tracers take a lot of time and are too invasive.
-* Maybe there exist a tool that would be useful, but I could't find one
+* Maybe there exist a tool that would be useful, but I could't find one!

 ====